box/developer.box.com/content/guides/events/enterprise-events/for-enterprise.md

 | `WATERMARK_LABEL_CREATE`                       | A watermark is added to a file                                                                  |
 | `WATERMARK_LABEL_DELETE`                       | A watermark is removed from a file                                                              |
 <!-- markdownlint-enable line-length -->

-## Anonymous Users

-In some cases, the event feed might list a user with an ID of `2`.
-This is Box's internal identifier for anonymous users.

-An anonymous user is a user that is not logged in.
-This can happen any time a user interacts with content and they aren't asked to log in first.
-An example would be when a user downloads a file through an open shared link.